-The Bureau of Workforce Partnerships and Operations specializes in connecting employers to business service teams that can liaise with sub-grantees to form a partnership with training facilities and other workforce-related programs.
-Additional resources are available through local Pennsylvania CareerLink centers, which offer various free career development services to help individuals succeed in all stages of workforce development.

-The Apprenticeship and Training Office (ATO) partners with employers to create apprenticeships for high-priority and industry-specific occupations.

-The Office of Vocational Rehabilitation provides opportunities for individuals with disabilities to be skilled and obtain job opportunities in various fields.
+- The Bureau of Workforce Partnerships and Operations specializes in connecting employers to business service teams that can liaise with sub-grantees to form a partnership with training facilities and other workforce-related programs.
+Additional resources are available through local Pennsylvania CareerLink centers, which offer various free career development services to help individuals succeed in all stages of workforce development. - The Apprenticeship and Training Office (ATO) partners with employers to create registered apprenticeships for high-priority and industry-specific occupations. - The Office of Vocational Rehabilitation provides opportunities for individuals with disabilities to be skilled and obtain job opportunities in various fields. - Educational partnerships will be key in enhancing opportunities for apprenticeships and credentialing programs, particularly through key partnerships with education providers such as trade schools, two-year institutions, and four-year institutions.
+Such partnerships will ensure the workforce is sufficiently trained, as both tradespeople and individuals with four-year degrees (such as engineers) have a role to play in infrastructure deployment.